firmai/datagene/README.md

 # Distance Recipes

 A range of distance measures have been developed to calculate differences between 1D, 2D, and 3D arrays.
-A few of these methods are novel and new to academia, and would require some benchmarking in the future, they have been signed (NV).
-In the future, this package would be branched out to look into privacy measurements too.
+A few of these methods are novel and new to academia, and would require some benchmarking in the future; they have been signed (NV).
+In the future, this package would be branched out to look into privacy measurements aswell.

 Model (Mixed)
 ------------
-The model includes a transformation from tensor/matrix (the input data) to the shapley values of the same shape, as well as tranformations to prediction vectors, and feature rank vectors.
+The model includes a transformation from tensor/matrix (the input data) to the local shapley values of the same shape, as well as tranformations to prediction vectors, and feature rank vectors.

 ```dist.regression_metrics()``` - Prediction errors metrics.